WsmDyj/try_git/README.md

 #git push origin --tags

 Git is a distributed version control system.
+Git is free software.

+Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.q